cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

   <a href="https://www.terraform.io/docs/providers/" target="_blank">Terraform's documentation</a>

-You will find in the root of the cloned repository a folder named *configurations* containing the following files:
+You will find in the root of the cloned repository a folder named *configurations*.
+That folder must containing the following files:

-``configs.yaml``
+``configs.yaml (required)``

 Its variables: